-Abraham Diaz co-Chairs the IT Industry group and has a wealth of knowledge across the Intellectual Property spectrum.
-Although he spends most of his time in IP Litigation matters, he is frequently working with media and entertainment companies on Copyright matters.
+Abraham Diaz co-Chairs the Privacy and IT Industry group and has a wealth of knowledge across the Intellectual Property spectrum.
 Abraham focuses his practice on copyright, trademarks and unfair competition, litigation, licensing and prosecution matters.
 He counsels clients on any IP related matters, and handles matters involving trademarks, trade dress, product configuration, unfair competition, advertisement related matters, false advertising, trade secrets, plant breeder’s rights, vegetal varieties and Internet related Intellectual Property issues.
 His Internet experience includes handling domain disputes under the Uniform Domain Name Dispute Resolution Policy (UDRP) and the Local Dispute Resolution Policy (LDRP), as well as counseling clients concerning the development of websites and the protection of the content thereof.

 Ilustre y Nacional Colegio de Abogados de México

 - Asociación Mexicana para la Protección de la Propiedad Intelectual (AMPPI)

 - Association of European Trade Mark Owners (MARQUES)